 County-Level Factors

 Interestingly, across all four models, county-level factors such as crime rates and median home prices appeared not to have a significant influence either on proficiency rates or academic improvement.
 As the table below illustrates, only the fixed-effects model in which proficiency rates served as the outcome variable resulted in a significant coefficient.
 Given the lack of significant t-values in other models, it is tempting to conclude that this significant coefficient estimate is a statistical outlier.
-This broad lack of significant results suggests that county officials hoping to improve education in their county should more on reducing poverty than on catching and prosecuting criminals if they hope to improve educational outcomes and improve the attractiveness of their business climate.
+This broad lack of significant results suggests that county officials hoping to improve education in their county should focus more on reducing poverty than on catching and prosecuting criminals if they hope to improve educational outcomes and improve the attractiveness of their business climate.

 Coefficients: